Associate Professor of Music Literature and Musicology

 - B.A., Centre College, 2000

-Bryan Proksch is assistant professor of music history at Lamar University.
-His research centers on the reception and “revival” of Haydn’s music in the early twentieth century, though he also works more generally on Viennese Classicism and the history of the trumpet.
-His book Reviving Haydn: New Appreciations in the Twentieth Century was published in 2015 by the University of Rochester Press.
+Bryan Proksch is associate professor of music history at LU.
+His research centers on the reception and “revival” of Haydn’s music in the early twentieth century, Viennese Classicism, the history of the trumpet, and more recently Sousa and bands at the turn of the twentieth century.
+He has written two books: Reviving Haydn: New Appreciations in the Twentieth Century (Rochester, 2015) and A Sousa Reader: Essays, Interviews, and Clippings (GIA 2017).

 Dr. Proksch's essays have appeared in the Journal of the American Musicological Society (2011), the Journal of Musicological Research (2009), the Journal of the Arnold Schoenberg Center (2012), the Historic Brass Society Journal (2008, 2011, 2014, and 2015), the International Trumpet Guild Journal (2003, 2007, 2009, 2011, and 2016), and elsewhere.
 He wrote the entry on Herb Alpert for the New Grove Dictionary of Music and Musicians.
 He has spoken at symposia held by the Haydn Festspiele in Eisenstadt, Austria (2011), by the Arnold Schönberg Center in Vienna (2006), by York University in Toronto, Canada (2009) and at meetings of the American Musicological Society (2005, 2008, and 2013) and the Historic Brass Society (2008 and 2010).